jtablesaw/tablesaw/docs/userguide/Visualization_EDA.md

 # Visualization for Exploratory Data Analysis

 In [Part 1 of this series](https://dzone.com/articles/learn-data-science-with-java-and-tablesaw), we introduced [Tablesaw](https://github.com/jtablesaw/tablesaw), a platform for data science in Java and showed how Tablesaw can be used to filter and transform datasets, and produce cross-tabulations.
 Now we turn to visualization.
+For this discussion, we'll use a Tornado dataset from NOAA.

 While Tablesaw is capable of creating publication-quality graphics.
 The visualization we discuss here helps you see what’s going on in the data while you’re doing your analysis.
 This process is called Exploratory Data Analysis, a discipline established by the brilliant statistician [John Tukey](https://en.wikipedia.org/wiki/John_Tukey).
 Among Tukey's other exploits, he coined the term "bit" to mean the smallest unit of data.